hamburger close

 Whether it is just one investment or a portfolio of rental properties, there are many obligations and duties for a landlord to fulfil before and during a tenancy.
 Seeking professional assistance is a relief and can be rewarding, as it takes care of all the responsibilities of a London landlord while also maximising yield.

-However, choosing the right lettings and property management company is crucial, as they will not just handle the administrative tasks but also serve as the custodian of your property in your absence.
+However, choosing the right lettings and property management company is crucial, as they will not just handle the administrative tasks but also take care of your property and ensure a smooth tenancy in your absence.
 Therefore, the agent you instruct must be as much a local expert as they are good with international clients.
-Having an agent with multiple local branches and experienced staff to manage different types of properties across diverse London neighbourhoods is essential.
+Having an agent with multiple local branches can prove beneficial, as it means a more on-the-ground presence for prompt responses to emergencies at the property, along with in-depth local market knowledge and expertise.

 Legal and tax considerations for non-resident landlords